mgonto/restangular/README.md

 * Ruby on Rails
 * CakePHP for PHP
 * Play1 & 2 for Java & scala
-* Restify and Expres for NodeJS
+* Restify and Express for NodeJS

 # License